samsquire/ideas2/README.md

 # 91. Idea collection

+Ideas that are not large enough for their own section.

 * **Baked in development environments** A Linux distribution could come with a working development environment already configured to write applications in.
 * A package manager for Nginx files.
 Installs different virtual hosts with different server names for hosting multiple apps on the same nginx server
 * **Community Idea: GUI Vote**: Vote what should be visible in a GUI screen.
 Used to implement a [drill-down interface](https://github.com/samsquire/ideas#41-drill-down-interface).